(CNN)Here's a look at the life of Romano Prodi, former prime minister of Italy.

 April 2013 - Prodi runs for the Italian presidency and loses.

-May 1, 2014 - UN announces Prodi's assignment as special envoy for the Sahel complete as of January 31, 2014 and that Hiroute Guebre Sellassie of Ethiopia is the new special envoy.
+May 1, 2014 - The U.N. announces Prodi's assignment as special envoy for the Sahel was completed on January 31, 2014, and that Hiroute Guebre Sellassie of Ethiopia is the new special envoy.